BEGINNERS GUIDE TO BOWFISHING

 Most hunting and fishing activities do require a license or permit, and bowfishing is no exception.
 The

-state requires, so that you can buy the required license or permit needed for bowfishing.
-In most states,
+requires, so that you can buy the required license or permit needed for bowfishing.
+In most states, a fishing

-a fishing license is required, however there are a few states where no license is required if you are
+license is required, however there are a few states where no license is required if you are bowfishing for

 What fish can you bowfish for?

-can target with bowfishing.
+target with bowfishing.
 You will also find the daily bag limit, and size limits if there are any.
-Most
+Most states have

-states have plenty of bowfishing opportunities.
-Whether you are fishing for game fish or non-game fish
+plenty of bowfishing opportunities.
+Whether you are fishing for game fish or non-game fish species, there

 Freshwater Bowfishing Fish Species

-a great bowfishing location to target.
+great bowfishing location to target.
 Especially if you are thinking about targeting carp for bowfishing.
+The

 bowfishing.
 A list of the most common bowfishing freshwater species is shown below.